smsglobal/smsglobal-dotnet/README.md

 Key | Description
 ----|------------
-SMSGLOBAL-API-KEY | Your API key from the [MXT Dashboard](https://mxt.smsglobal.com/integrations) SMSGLOBAL-SECRET-KEY | Your API secret from the [MXT Dashboard](https://mxt.smsglobal.com/integrations)
+SMSGLOBAL-API-KEY | Your REST API key from the [MXT](https://mxt.smsglobal.com/integrations) SMSGLOBAL-SECRET-KEY | Your REST API secret from the [MXT](https://mxt.smsglobal.com/integrations)

 ## Examples